awesomeness1jake/iv_player_speech_files/README.md

 - LUIS_PVG - Uses LUIS_NORMAL

 ## Notes
-- I combined all the speech data into "player_speech" and provided some of the individual ones (mainly from testing).
+- I combined all the speech data into "player_speech" as having multiple led to loading problems.
+I also provided some of the individual ones (mainly from testing).